vfaronov/chatter/README.md

-The unusual thing about Chatter is that it has almost **no JavaScript code** of its own: instead, server-rendered HTML is progressively enhanced with [Intercooler][2].
-This is because, firstly, I didn't want to build a frontend, and secondly, I was intrigued by Intercooler's [approach][3] and wanted to see how far I can take it.
+The unusual thing about Chatter is that it has almost **no JavaScript code** of its own: instead, server-rendered HTML is progressively enhanced with [intercooler][2].
+This is because, firstly, I didn't want to build a frontend, and secondly, I was intrigued by intercooler's [approach][3] and wanted to see how far I can take it.
 The result has less polished UX than would be possible with a proper frontend, but is much simpler to build and also completely usable without JavaScript.